LoHiiiiiii/flexhours/README.md

-# Harvest Flex Hours - Start State
+# Harvest Flex Time - End State

-The state the project was in when it was given to me.
+The final state of the project.